top of page

 Mauro Menin’s art has been showcased in commercial venues such Bricklane Gallery in London, UK, and Lila Gallery in Frankfurt, Germany, and was also published in Spotlight magazine by the Circle Foundation for the Arts.
 It can be found in many private collections in France, Germany, UK, Italy and the USA.

-In 2024 his painting Brian J. made was selected as part of the FAV15% (jury's favorite 15% of the entries) in the November 2024 BoldBrush Painting competition.
+In 2024 his painting Brian J. was selected as part of the FAV15% (jury's favorite 15% of the entries) in the November 2024 BoldBrush Painting competition.

 Artist statement